odinsride/odinsride/README.md

 ### Hi there 👋

 I'm Kevin Custer.
-I build things with Rails and Vue in my spare time, and with ServiceNow at work.
+I build things with Rails in my spare time, and with ServiceNow at work.

 ### I'm currently working on ...